 Kantar’s data comes from a panel of 750,000 shoppers in 52 countries who provide the firm with information on their households’ shopping decisions.
 For this report, Information Resources Inc. (IRI) provided data for the U.S. and Intage Group was the source of the Japanese data.

-Coronavirus lock-down increases demands for online grocery shopping
+Coronavirus lock-down increases demand

-In the U.K., online grocer Ocado Group Plc (No. 23 in the Digital Commerce 360 Europe 50o) reported a 27.0% rise in half-year retail revenue as more consumers turned to online grocery shopping in an era of social distancing.
+In the U.K., online grocer Ocado Group Plc (No. 23 in the Digital Commerce 360 Europe 500) reported a 27.0% rise in half-year retail revenue as more consumers turned to online grocery shopping in an era of social distancing.
 The retailer said it was boosted by unprecedented demand during the pandemic, which nearly doubled its retail profit, but investment in its faster-growing overseas licensing business caused a pretax loss of about 41 million pounds ($51.0 million).

 In the hour following Prime Minister Boris Johnson’s announcement of a nationwide lockdown on March 22, as many shoppers visited Ocado’s website in that hour as the entire previous quarter, CEO Tim Steiner said.
 Even now, Ocado cannot meet all the demand, and the company has about 1 million names on a waiting list to become customers, showcasing future growth potential.